 Jungian psychotherapist Elke Geene also believes in the usefulness of dreams.
 “They can help you become who you are in your deepest being.”
 According to Jung, your dreams reveal to what extent you live according to your deepest desires, says Geene.

-She cites an example: “I had someone in therapy who grew up in a family where economic success is all that matters.
-She dreamed a lot about art, and that’s how we found out that she has a strong artistic side that had been forgotten.
-The other way around also applies: the more your dreams resemble your real life, the more you probably already live from your belly.”
+She cites an example: “I had someone in therapy.
+She grew up in a family where economic success is all that matters.”
+She dreamed a lot about art.
+That’s how we found out she has a strong artistic side.
+This side had been forgotten.
+The opposite is also true.
+The more your dreams resemble your real life, the more you probably already live from your belly.

 Self-censorship